How to Make a WordPress Website with Elementor

 To build a WordPress website, you first need a web host and a domain name.
 A web host stores your site files and serves them to visitors; a domain name is your site’s address (like yoursite.com).

 Many hosts include a free domain for the first year.
-Register and connect your domain during the signup process — your host’s documentation will walk you through it.
+Register and connect your domain during the signup process.
+Your host’s documentation will walk you through the steps specific to their platform.

 Step 2 – Install WordPress